The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/self-care-with-the-trevor-project.md

         - iscorrect: true
           optiontext: 'False'
       questiontext: 'True or false: Self care looks the same for everyone. '
+    - answers:
+        correctanswer:
+          description: >-
+            Sleep helps our mind reset after the day is over.
+Many functions are affected by the amount of sleep we get — learning, memory, stamina, general health, and even mood.
+That’s why sleep is not only necessary for our bodily functions but also a great way to help with self care.
+          heading: "Gotta catch those Zzzzzz’s \U0001F634"
+        incorrectanswer:
+          description: >-
+            Sleep helps our mind reset after the day is over.
+Many functions are affected by the amount of sleep we get — learning, memory, stamina, general health, and even mood.
+That’s why sleep is not only necessary for our bodily functions but also a great way to help with self care.
+          heading: "So close!
+Actually, it’s sleeping! \U0001F634"
+      options:
+        - iscorrect: true
+          optiontext: Sleeping
+        - iscorrect: false
+          optiontext: 'Stretching '
+        - iscorrect: false
+          optiontext: Yawning
+        - iscorrect: false
+          optiontext: 'Burping '
+      questiontext: What essential bodily function is directly tied to self care?
+    - answers:
+        correctanswer:
+          description: >-
+            All three relaxation practices are proven to reduce stress.
+Deep breathing, meditation, and progressive muscle relaxation are also a good way to feel control over your environment and emotions, and can help clear your head.
+          heading: 'You got it! '
+        incorrectanswer:
+          description: >-
+            All three relaxation practices are proven to reduce stress.
+Deep breathing, meditation, and progressive muscle relaxation are also a good way to feel control over your environment and emotions, and can help clear your head.
+          heading: You’re almost right!
+      options:
+        - iscorrect: false
+          optiontext: Deep breathing
+        - iscorrect: false
+          optiontext: Meditation
+        - iscorrect: false
+          optiontext: Progressive muscle relaxation
+        - iscorrect: true
+          optiontext: All of the above
+      questiontext: 'What relaxation methods are proven to help reduce stress? '
+    - answers:
+        correctanswer:
+          description: >-
+            Anything that makes you feel better is self care.
+Self care is about identifying what you enjoy, and introducing those activities into your daily life.
+It’s important to find activities that you can do indoors or alone, which can be protective factors for your mental health.
+          heading: That may have been too easy...
+        incorrectanswer:
+          description: >-
+            Anything that makes you feel better is self care.
+Self care is about identifying what you enjoy, and introducing those activities into your daily life.
+It’s important to find activities that you can do indoors or alone, which can be protective factors for your mental health.
+          heading: That’s partially correct!
+      options:
+        - iscorrect: false
+          optiontext: 'Arts and crafts  '
+        - iscorrect: false
+          optiontext: Chatting with friends
+        - iscorrect: false
+          optiontext: 'Listening to music '
+        - iscorrect: false
+          optiontext: 'Taking a bath '
+        - iscorrect: false
+          optiontext: 'Writing in a journal '
+        - iscorrect: true
+          optiontext: All of the above... and more
+      questiontext: 'Which of the following items qualify as self care? '
+    - answers:
+        correctanswer:
+          description: >
+            The public health crisis caused by COVID-19 is causing uncertainty and stress for people of all ages and identities.
+For LGBTQ young people who are already at greater risk of anxiety, depression, and negative health outcomes, the coronavirus can exacerbate the challenges they already face.
+The social distancing and isolation necessary to stop the spread of the virus can also increase the feelings of loneliness and need for support that so many LGBTQ youth experience.

+            At times like this it is more important than ever to ensure The Trevor Project’s life-saving services are available 24/7.
+All our programs — especially our phone, text, and chat crisis services — are continuing to support young people during this time.

+            We want to encourage you to check in with the LGBTQ youth in your lives.
+If they feel hopeless, alone, or have thoughts of suicide, please encourage them to visit TheTrevorProject.org/Help to access Trevor counselors on the phone, chat, or text.

+            If you sense they’re looking for social interaction, please tell them about TrevorSpace.org, our safe space social networking site for LGBTQ youth.
+          heading: "We’re always here for LGBTQ youth \U0001F9E1"
+        incorrectanswer:
+          description: >
+            The public health crisis caused by COVID-19 is causing uncertainty and stress for people of all ages and identities.
+For LGBTQ young people who are already at greater risk of anxiety, depression, and negative health outcomes, the coronavirus can exacerbate the challenges they already face.
+The social distancing and isolation necessary to stop the spread of the virus can also increase the feelings of loneliness and need for support that so many LGBTQ youth experience.

+            At times like this it is more important than ever to ensure The Trevor Project’s life-saving services are available 24/7.
+All our programs — especially our phone, text, and chat crisis services — are continuing to support young people during this time.

+            We want to encourage you to check in with the LGBTQ youth in your lives.
+If they feel hopeless, alone, or have thoughts of suicide, please encourage them to visit TheTrevorProject.org/Help to access Trevor counselors on the phone, chat, or text.

+            If you sense they’re looking for social interaction, please tell them about TrevorSpace.org, our safe space social networking site for LGBTQ youth.
+          heading: "We’re always here for LGBTQ youth \U0001F9E1"
+      options:
+        - iscorrect: true
+          optiontext: 'True'
+        - iscorrect: false
+          optiontext: 'False'
+      questiontext: >-
+        True or false: The Trevor Project is available 24/7, for free, and confidentially for any LGBTQ youth who may need to talk to a trained counselor on the phone, chat, or text.
   questionvalue: 0
 resultspage:
   backgroundImage: /img/adobestock_171529275.jpeg